It's an archive of sorts, although there are no dates and times. Kite flying is timeless, don't you agree?

-There were 2 of us with kites down at Knox Park last Saturday...
+There were two of us with kites down at Knox Park last Saturday.

 The wind was really quite erratic below 100 feet.
-There were almost calm periods for minutes followed by pulsing Moderate strength breezes.
-All this in cool and very overcast conditions.
+There were almost calm periods for minutes, followed by pulsing moderate strength breezes.
+All this was in cool and very overcast conditions.
 Hence thermals were most unlikely.

-The 3-kite Animal Train went up briefly a couple of times but by then the sky was darkening.
-Also, a text message had informed me that wifey was waiting to be picked up from the shops ;-) Time for tea...
+The three-kite Animal Train went up briefly a couple of times, but by then the sky was darkening.
+Also, a text message had informed me that wifey was waiting to be picked up from the shops ;-) It was time for tea.

-Walking down to the beach at Brighton it was clear that an ample breeze was blowing.
+After walking down to the beach at Brighton, it was clear that an ample breeze was blowing.
 That was a good start.

-After selecting a spot to anchor the kite, it was very easy to put the little silver Sode up in the smooth on-shore breeze.
-Holding the wind meter above shoulder height, for half a minute the meter registered 14.5kph with gusts to 17kph.
+After selecting a spot to anchor the kite, it was very easy to put the little silver sode up in the smooth onshore breeze.
+Holding the wind meter above shoulder height for half a minute, the device registered 14.5 kph with gusts to 17 kph.

 The kite had no trouble hovering on such a short line that the tails were just clear of the sand.
 This was so handy for getting some quality closeup shots with the camera.
 After this, I let out the thread to around 15 meters (50 feet).

-Being early afternoon the sun was very high in the all-blue sky.
-I took more photos from many angles including from directly below.
-Plus a couple of short video clips.
+Being early afternoon, the sun was very high in the all-blue sky.
+I took more photos from many angles, including from directly below.
+Plus, a couple of short video clips were taken.

 Now, about that reference to fishing line...
 While standing near my bag on the sand, a fisherman just a few paces away was putting on an impressive display.
-No less than 7 fish were caught while the Sode was in the air.
-That was a fish every 6 minutes on average, from the open ocean!
+No less than seven fish were caught while the sode was in the air.
+That was a fish every six minutes on average, from the open ocean!

-I cast my kite into the sky but once, while this guy cast his hooks, line and sinker into the waves many times and got 1 or 2 fish each time.
-That's right, on 2 occasions he caught 2 fish at once - 1 on each hook.
+I cast my kite into the sky but once, while this guy cast his hooks, line, and sinker into the waves many times and got one or two fish each time.
+That's right, on two occasions he caught two fish at once—one on each hook.
 Why am I writing about fishing?
-I don't know really - it was just remarkable!
-(Elsewhere on this site you can combine both passions and read about kite fishing.
-I kid you not.
-Search it up.)
+I don't know really; it was just remarkable!
+(Elsewhere on this site, you can combine both passions and read about kite fishing.
+I kid you not; search it up.)

-The aim was to get a good long flight to log towards the 3 hours required for durability certification.
-With today's 45 minute flight it was Mission Accomplished!
+The aim was to get a good long flight to log toward the 3 hours required for durability certification.
+With today's 45-minute flight it was "mission accomplished"!